 - Aquariums – Fully aquatic-based enclosure with no terrain features.

 Bamboo hides can be used in a number of ways within a vivarium.
 This type of wood is commonly used as a hardscape material for decoration, plant stability, and as a place for inhabitants to hang out around.
 They have the tendency to last for years and in many cases are reused multiple times before being replaced.

 In aquariums or ripariums, this wood can be used for a number of years before fully decaying.
 As the wood begins to deteriorate, a biofilm is formed along the surface.
 Shrimp along with many other types of aquatic animals will feed off of the film digesting healthy nutrients.

-Bamboo Wood is a unique type of material when compared to other vivarium driftwoods.
-For one, it is virtually rot resistant.
-This makes it great for long term use in terrariums as well as aquarium setups.
-Bamboo is pest-resistant so the likelihood of this wood contaminating an enclosure with unwanted pest is extremely low.
+Bamboo Wood is a unique type of material when compared to other vivarium driftwood.
+For one, it is virtually rot-resistant.
+This makes it great for long-term use in terrariums as well as aquarium setups.
+Bamboo is pest-resistant so the likelihood of this wood contaminating an enclosure with unwanted pests is extremely low.
 This type of wood is also non-toxic making it safe to use around animals.

 One of the few drawbacks of using Bamboo in a tank is versatility.
 Bamboo sticks may range in size but it doesn’t come in a variety of styles.
 Using this type of wood will only really fit a certain biotype which is tropical.
 The heavy Asian influence this wood has on the overall look of the enclosure will limit creativity outside of the Chinese Garden theme.